graphql-java/graphql-java-page/versioned_docs/version-v19/batching.md

 ```

 In the example above, the call to `characterDataLoader.load(argId)` can happen some time in the future on another thread.
 The graphql-java
-engine has no way of knowing when it's a good time to dispatch outstanding `DataLoader` calls and hence the data loader call might never complete
+engine has no way of knowing when it's good time to dispatch outstanding `DataLoader` calls and hence the data loader call might never complete
 as expected and no results will be returned.

 Remember a data loader call is just a promise to actually get a value later when it's an optimal time for all outstanding calls to be batched